How To Vaccinate Yourself Against Psychosomatic Illness

 The body needs proper nutrition to run well.
 You want to have a good relationship with the tool.
 Yet candy doesn’t fall into the category of good food, and soda doesn’t either.
 Yet you enjoy the sweet taste.
 It’s a reward for your mind and a sense of taste than your body.
 Within the intertwining concepts of tool and relationship, you find some moderation.

 Vaccines aren’t 100 percent effective by themselves.
 They always have to work alongside the body’s immune system.
 They rely on other factors like viral load and herd immunity to bolster their efficacy.
 They do mobilize your immune system to assist it in its fight, and they’re just one factor.
 That’s why this bit of mental programming isn’t a cure, but it is still useful for curbing psychosomatic illness.
 You can still be blindsided by the effects of a habit you’re unaware of.
 Bolster your self-awareness when you can.
 One way is through dream journaling.
-Remembering your dreams is an underused form of mediation that boosts self-knowledge and overall awareness.
+Remembering your dreams is an underused form of mediation boosting self-knowledge and overall awareness.

 Having and remembering the dreams themselves are part of a primary feedback mechanism.
-You’re supposed to dream and remember that you’ve had the dream, though the details may escape you.
+You’re supposed to dream and remember you’ve had the dream, though the details may escape you.
 Dreaming when you sleep is natural.

 What are tools?